The Commission's gender equality strategy

 The principles and suggested actions for stakeholders, which emerged from this consultation, are presented in the factsheet EU support to strengthen gender equality in STEM.

-There has been increasing scientific attention dedicated to the different impacts on women and men due to the pandemic, highlighted in this article in The Lancet, and also documented by the European Institute for Gender Equality
+There has been increasing scientific attention dedicated to the differential impacts of the pandemic on women and men due to the pandemic, highlighted early on in this March 2020 article published in The Lancet, and also documented by the European Institute for Gender Equality.

-Case study on sex and gender impact of the pandemic
+Case study on the sex and gender impact of the pandemic

 Different measures are underway to address these sex and gender aspects of the crisis, including a case study on the sex and gender impact of the COVID-19 pandemic developed by the European Commission’s Expert Group on Gendered Innovations.